 A selection committee, consisting of the Principal (or his nominee), a staff representative and a representative from the Parents & Citizens Association will consider each application.
 An interview at the school may be required before a final offer is made.

-There are two steps to applying at Normanhurst Boys High School:
+There are three steps to applying at Normanhurst Boys High School:

 - Fill out an online application form